youcc/weekly-en/README.md

-# weekly-en
-Healthcare Data Science Weekly Share - English version
+# Healthcare Data Science Weekly

-## Share what I've collected in the past week, such as websites, articles, etc.
+## Share what I've collected about healthcare data science in the past week, such as websites, articles, etc.